DayBr3ak/async-replace-es6/README.md

 }
 ```

-If your promises needs to be done Sequentially here is a solution:
+If your promises need to be done Sequentially here is a solution:

 ```js
 const { replaceSeq } = require('async-replace-es6');